 We often ignore the idea of taking up Insurance thinking we don't require it.
 But a sudden accident or a mishap brings us to the realization that Life could end anytime for us without providing any hints or clues.
 What happens then?
 Our dependents besides being grief struck face a sea of liabilities like Rents, loans, EMI's, Child expenses etc. The flow of income is discontinued and there is no alternate source.
 We never imagine such worst case scenarios for us.
 The “I don't need to buy life insurance” mindset must be shed as adversities can strike us anytime and at any age without any discrimination.
 Financial security and protection are what an individual longs for and life insurance is a perfect answer to that.
-There are very many advantages of availing life insurance, financial security and protection are the most important ones.
-Others are:

 Life insurance provides you with a high life risk cover that keeps you and your family protected in case of an unfortunate event.

 Investing in life insurance gives you and your family a secure future.
 In case of any untoward happening to the insured, the insurer pays up the entire amount i.e. the sum assured plus the bonus to the bereaved family.
 Life insurance also safeguards the interest of people who have diminishing incomes with advancing age, people who meet with accidents or for retired people.
 There are numerous policies available and you can choose the policy that will best suit your requirements.

 Life insurance schemes yield better when compared to other investment alternatives.
 Most of the life insurance schemes offer bonuses that no other investment scheme can offer.
 The money invested in life insurance is safe and covers risks.
 The money invested will fetch good returns and will be returned fully as sum assured either after the completion of the term or after the demise of the insured.
 Both ways the money invested and the returns are safely paid back.